 It will ask people about their current roles, their diversity profile and their backgrounds through a ten minute online survey, which will be independently administered and analysed by experts from the University of Sheffield.

 The anonymised data will then be aggregated and used to form a high level analysis of the make-up of the UK games industry.
 This representative data on diversity will then be fed back to industry and to government, helping to inform policy and drive positive transformation in the industry.

 To ensure that the survey reaches as many people working in the video games sector Ukie has partnered with a number of games businesses to distribute the survey to their employee base.

 Companies such as SEGA, Jagex Creative Assembly, Hutch Games, Ustwo Games, Dovetail Games, Mediatonic, Coatsink, NaturalMotion and nDreams have committed to supporting the initiative.
 Further companies are being approached to support the endeavour.

-The census is also being supported by industry organisations such as POC in Play and Women in Games, to ensure it reaches as wide an audience as possible.
+The census is also being supported by industry initiatives, such as Autistica, BAME in Games, Gayming Magazine, G into Gaming, POC in Play and Women in Games, to ensure it reaches as wide an audience as possible.

 There are two ways that the industry will be able to contribute to the census, which will be running over the coming months.

 Larger games businesses will be able to procure a pack from Ukie, which includes additional legal and process documentation to fill in the survey, by contacting firstname.lastname@example.org and become a partner of the census.